mjb3/Discuit.jl/docs/src/examples.md

 t_matrix = [-1 1; 1 -1]
 ```

+The output confirms that `sis_rf`, a `generic function with 1 method` has been defined and gives a description of the 2 dimensional `Array` variable that represents the transition matrix (do not copy and paste these bits when running the code on your own machine).
 Note that the correct function signature must be used in the implementation for it to be compatible with the package.
 In this case the function takes three `Array` parameters of a given type, the first of which is the `output` variable modified by the function (which is why it does not need to `return` any actual output variable).
 Next we define a simple observation function, again with the correct signature:

 ```@repl 1
 obs_fn(population::Array{Int64, 1}) = population